-Estonia has joined the ranks of the world’s wealthiest countries, but the journey has not been easy; this is the brief story of the last hundred years in the country’s economy.
+Estonia has joined the ranks of the world’s wealthiest countries, but the journey has not been easy; this is the brief overview of the last hundred years in the country’s economy.*

 At the beginning of the 20th century, Estonia was one of the most developed regions of the Russian Empire.
 Compared with the imperial average, Estonia boasted twice as many workers per 1,000 residents and three times greater output.